Agriculture Reform Implementation Oversight Board: terms of reference

 Terms of engagement

-Any suggested items for future discussion, or proposals (sub-groups, for example) must be raised in a way that allows all Board members have the opportunity to agree.
-Members may therefore raise as AOB during meetings, or ask Secretariat via email to circulate the proposed topic for consensus.
-Secretariat will maintain a list of those topics for scheduling at a future meeting and will liaise with the Agricultural Reform Programme Board and SG officials to ensure that these items are scheduled and relevant papers are commissioned.
+Any suggested items for future discussion, or proposals (sub-groups, for example) must be raised in a way that allows all board members have the opportunity to comment.
+Members may therefore raise as any other business (AOB) during meetings, or ask secretariat via email to circulate the proposed topic for consensus.
+The secretariat will maintain a workplan and will liaise with the Agricultural Reform Programme Board and SG officials to ensure that these items are scheduled and relevant papers are commissioned.

-In-person meetings shall be used to allow substantive discussion of issues, at which ARIOB shall receive papers prior to the meeting to frame the discussion and the key points on which ARIOB advice is sought.
+Meetings shall be used to allow substantive discussion of issues; the board shall receive papers prior to the meeting to frame the discussion and the key points on which ARIOB advice is sought.

-Virtual meetings shall be used to allow ARIOB to hear updates or information about matters relevant to its work.
+Virtual meetings shall be used to allow the board to hear updates or information about specific topics that may be better suited to this format.

 Remuneration

-Membership of the Board is on a voluntary basis.
-Members will not receive any remuneration for participation, but are eligible to be reimbursed for any reasonable out of pocket expenses incurred in consequence of their participation in Board functions, such as travel to in-person Board meetings.
+Membership of the board is on a voluntary basis.
+Members will not receive any remuneration for participation, but are eligible to be reimbursed for any reasonable out of pocket expenses incurred to allow their participation in board functions, such as travel to in-person board meetings.

 Timescales, frequency and location of meetings

-The Board’s terms of reference and membership will be reviewed every 6 months to ensure that it remains fit for purpose.
+The board’s terms of reference and membership will be reviewed as necessary to ensure that it remains fit for purpose.

-The Board will be supported by the expanded Scottish Government Academic Advisory Panel (AAP) that will supply robust evidence to help its progress and ensure that ARIOB’s advice is based on the best available science, knowledge and expertise and evidence that exists in a rapidly growing evidence base.
-The Board will also have access to analytical support via the Scottish Government’s Rural and Environmental Science and Analytical Services (RESAS) which provides analytical and scientific support to help improve rural and environmental policy.
+The board will be supported by the expanded Scottish Government Academic Advisory Panel (AAP) that will supply robust evidence to help its progress and ensure that the board’s advice is based on the best available science, knowledge and expertise and evidence that exists in a rapidly growing evidence base.
+The board will also have access to analytical support via the Scottish Government’s Rural and Environmental Science and Analytical Services (RESAS) which provides analytical and scientific support to help improve rural and environmental policy.

-The ARIOB will commission the AAP to undertake such work as is deemed necessary to assist the ARIOB in making its recommendations to Government.
-AAP will provide feedback to the ARIOB at dates agreed by AAP at confirmation of it undertaking such commissions.
+To further aid in co-designing the Agricultural Reform Programme, the ARIOB will commission the AAP to undertake such work as is deemed necessary to assist the ARIOB in making its recommendations to government.
+AAP will provide feedback to the ARIOB at dates agreed by AAP at confirmation of it undertaking such commissions and has a standing item at each meeting.

-The Board will also be supported by a Scottish Government Civil Service secretariat who will manage the flow of information to and from the Board, and who will respond to stakeholder queries and provide updates to stakeholders as required.
-They will also arrange meetings of the Board and will issue an agenda and papers 5 working days in advance of Board meetings.
+The board will also be supported by a Scottish Government civil service secretariat who will manage the flow of information to and from the board, and who will respond to stakeholder queries and provide updates to stakeholders as required.
+They will also arrange meetings of the board and will issue an agenda and papers a minimum of five working days in advance of board meetings.
 They will also be responsible for processing of any expenses claims and other administrative duties.

-The policy development and scheme design work underpinning the work of the Board will be supported by Scottish Government policy, rural payments and inspections and information systems teams working jointly within a managed programme of work that will report on progress to the board.
+In collaboration with the AAP, the policy development and scheme design work underpinning the work of the board will be supported by Scottish Government policy, rural payments and inspections and information systems teams working jointly within a managed programme of work that will report on progress to the board.
 These teams will draw on expertise from other areas within the Scottish Government and organisations within the sector as the work develops.
 This managed process of policy and delivery design and planning linked to the engagement with users will ensure the final outcome meets the needs of the sector and delivers on Government’s Vision for Agriculture.
+SG officials attending in-person meetings are invited subject to the agenda and limited to those with a presenting role.

 Constraints

-The Scottish Government has set out a number of policy objectives however it is required to comply with certain statutory legal obligations which apply to the work the Board is to undertake including, but not limited to continued EU alignment.
-These obligations must be borne in mind by the Board when making recommendations to the Scottish Government.
-The Board will be provided with guidance on these matters in the course of its work.
+The Scottish Government has set out a number of policy objectives.
+Nevertheless, it is required to comply with certain statutory legal obligations which apply to the work the board is to undertake, including but not limited to continued EU alignment.
+These obligations must be borne in mind by the board when making recommendations to the Scottish Government.
+The board has been made aware of this position.

 • Tim Bailey